Trump indicted: What to know about the documents case and what’s next

 HOW DID THIS CASE COME ABOUT?

-Officials with the National Archives and Records Administration reached out to representatives for Trump in the spring of 2021 when they realized that important material from his time in office was missing from their collection.
+Officials with the National Archives and Records Administration reached out to representatives for Trump in spring 2021 when they realized that important material from his time in office was missing from their collection.

 According to the Presidential Records Act, White House documents are considered property of the U.S. government and must be preserved.